malacalypse/rp2040_i2s_example/README.md

 Raspberry Pi Pico full-featured I2S PIO with system clock and bi-directional, double-buffered DMA support.
 Intended to be used with all common codecs, but modular enough to support unidirectional DAC or ADC implementations as well.

+# NOTE: This software is un-maintained!

+This is mature code at this point and I no longer have the time or interest in continuing to monitor it for issues or integration requests.
+I have decided to archive this project as legacy code.
+I will leave it available for others to make use of, play with, and otherwise enjoy, subject to the GPL license included.
+However, I will no longer be maintaining or supporting it in any way.
+It is what it is, now.

 # Included PIO Programs

 This package includes multiple PIO programs which are intended to be used either alone or in combinations to accomplish